 - ACT495: Accounting PracticumThis is an optional course and activity for students in the Bachelor of Science in Accounting program.
 The course focuses on providing students with practical experience in an accounting setting and provides an opportunity to apply their understanding of accounting principles and practices.
 For the practicum, students work directly with an organization that provides accounting/auditing/financial services and allows students to work directly with accounting professionals and with some clients in a supervised environment.
-At the same time, they complete ACC595 as an online course, reviewing module content and assigned readings, participating in discussion forums, and completing a Portfolio Project, which is a reflection on the practicum experience. *ACT495 is an optional course that will provide students with practical experience in organizations specific to accounting.
+At the same time, they complete ACT495 as an online course, reviewing module content and assigned readings, participating in discussion forums, and completing a Portfolio Project, which is a reflection on the practicum experience. *ACT495 is an optional course that will provide students with practical experience in organizations specific to accounting.
 See the academic catalog for course restrictions.

 To ensure that you are learning the accounting practices relevant today, all courses are taught by qualified instructors with current industry experience.
 Our instructors hold advanced degrees in their fields, and are specially trained to teach online, so you and your fellow students can think more critically about how the subject matter applies to real-world situations.